dustinpfister/blog_posts/_posts/python-standard-library-fileinput.md

 ## 4 - Conclusion

-So the fileinput libraray is the libraray that I will want to use when it comes to wreading the contents of the stanadr inpuit in a python script.
+So the fileinput library is the library that I will want to use when it comes to reading the contents of the standard input in a python script.
 However the function has some other uses on top of just reading the standard input.
 Another common task that I find myself running into a lot is having to work with a large collection of files.
-Fort example this post that you are reading right now is just one of many that all exsist as markdown files.
-Often I might want to writign some kind of script that will loop over all of the files and do somethiong like add up a grand total website word count total for example.
-So on top of just being a libraray for reading the standard input this is also a good modules for working with a collection of files.
+Fort example this post that you are reading right now is just one of many that all exist as markdown files.
+Often I might want to writing some kind of script that will loop over all of the files and do something like add up a grand total website word count total for example.
+So on top of just being a library for reading the standard input this is also a good modules for working with a collection of files.